.276 Pedersen: History and technical notes

-Pedersen's round fired a 0.284-inch (7mm) bullet.
+Pedersen's round fired a 0.284-inch (7.22mm) bullet.
 Comparable to the contemporary Italian 6.5×52mm (0.268 in) Carcano or the Japanese 6.5mm (0.264 in) Arisaka, it produced velocities of around 2,400 feet per second (730 m/s) with 140 or 150 grain (9.1 or 9.7 g) projectiles.
 The case was two inches (51 mm) long with significant taper.
 Tapered cases simplify the extraction, but require the use of highly curved magazines similar to the Kalashnikov, although for the short magazines of the Pedersen and Garand rifles, this was immaterial.
 Both waxed and bare cartridges were made for the Pedersen and Garand rifle respectively.
 An armor-piercing T1 cartridge was developed and presumably a tracer.

 At the time of its introduction, the .276 Pedersen was a solution to a significant problem.
 The U.S. Army wanted a general issue autoloading rifle that would fire the .30-06 cartridge, but such a rifle was prohibitively large with existing designs such as the Browning Automatic Rifle and French Chauchat.
 A weapon of the same weight as the M1903 needed to fire a smaller cartridge.
 Pedersen's cartridge was viewed as a compromise as it was underpowered compared to most military rifle cartridges.
 This decreased recoil energy made possible a reliable, lightweight semi-automatic rifle with existing technology.
 Despite overcoming these early semi-automatic problems, the Garand was chosen because it did not require the use of lubricated cartridge cases for reliable function.
 The Garand was originally going to be chambered in the .276 Pedersen, but the logistics of changing all of the infantry's guns (including machine guns) to a new round was judged cost-prohibitive, so the Garand was chambered in .30-06, removing the need for the new cartridge.

 Immediately after World War II, British designers introduced a series of intermediate-power 7mm cartridges for a different reason than Pedersen.
 They sought an answer to the Germans' highly successful 7.92mm Kurz and various studies on the matter.
-The U.S. stuck with .30 caliber mostly out of a desire to have a common cartridge between rifle and machine gun combined with the perceived necessity for effectiveness out to 2,000 yards.
-Development of a shorter .30 round specifically for use in an autoloading rifle began after the war, and resulted in the 7.62×51mm NATO, a shorter and slightly lighter round that gave nearly identical ballistics to the .30-06.
-The British studies on various cartridges culminated in the .280 British cartridge, which shared ballistic similarities to the .276 Pedersen in caliber, bullet weight and velocity.
+The U.S. stuck with the .30 caliber mostly out of a desire to have a common cartridge between rifle and machine gun combined with the perceived necessity for effectiveness out to 2,000 yards and perforation of intermediate barriers.
+Development of a shorter .30 round specifically for use in an autoloading rifle began after the war, and resulted in the 7.62×51mm NATO, a shorter and slightly lighter round that gave slightly superior ballistics to the .30-06.
+The British studies on various cartridges culminated in the .280 British cartridge, which shared logistic similarities to the .276 Pedersen in caliber, bullet weight and velocity, but not in range, Ballistic Coefficient or wounding power.